 - Climb your roof and gaze at the stars.
 Bring a map of constellations and see how many you can find.

 - Read a book.
-If you don’t have anything good in your shelf, go to the library or a local bookstore that allows private reading.
+If you don’t have anything good on your shelf, go to the library or a local bookstore that allows private reading.

 - Put your thoughts into writing and release.
-Make an attempt at poetry.
+Attempt writing poetry.
 Blog about your stress.